Canoe Country Outfitters: Bill Magie

 Bill Magie, based at their Moose Lake base, guided canoe trips and ran that base when not guiding.
 He retired in 1979 at age 77.
 In 1949 he founded the Friends of the Wilderness, forerunner organization to the Friends of the Boundary Waters Wilderness.
-Amongst the celebrities that he guided on canoe trips were Hubert H Humphery, Zsa Zsa Gabor, and anthropologist and author Margaret Mead.
+Amongst the celebrities that he guided on canoe trips were Hubert H Humphrey, Zsa Zsa Gabor, and anthropologist and author Margaret Mead.
 He was amongst the first pilots in Minnesota, his pilot's license was issued by Orville Wright, then chairman of the National Aeronautic Association.
 He helped establish the first air mail service between Duluth and Port Arthur, Ontario (now Thunder Bay).
 He had a license suspension "when he flew his Curtiss Jenny biplane "in a half-loop and 180-degree twist" under Duluth's Aerial Bridge on a $50 bet."
 Starting in 1925, for 5 years he worked for the U.S. Army Corps of Engineers "on the first extensive survey on what was to become the Boundary Waters Canoe Area.
 The work continued year-around and during the deep of winter Magie often traveled alone by dog sled."